cognitive-engineering-lab/argus/book/src/trait-debugging-101.md

 The trait solver must consider all potentially matching impl blocks.
 Because `T` unifies with `Year`, the trait solver must check this block as well.
 Remember, if multiple impls work then this *is also* an error: ambiguous trait usage.
 Exactly one impl block must match for there to be a success.
 ```

-A neat pattern to observe is that a question always has a impl block as a child, with a dotted line.
+A neat pattern to observe is that a question always has an impl block as a child, with a dotted line.
 We can never have two questions in a row; you shouldn't answer a question with a question!
 Impl blocks always have a question as a child, with a solid line.
 If you follow a specific path in the tree the pattern of relationships will be "Or, And, Or, And, Or, And, …"

 The tree diagram above actually has a name, it's called the *search tree*.
 Search trees represent the execution of the trait solver!
 Just as you may have traced your own programs to debug strange behavior, we can trace the trait solver to help us understand why a particular outcome occurred.
 Search trees are the core data structure used in the Argus trait debugger, let's size up to a real example and see how we can use Argus to do some trait debugging.